A-Z parents guide

 For general enquiries in the first instance, contact your school or your local educational services team on 131 536.

 All NSW public school students have a right to an inclusive learning environment free from bullying and intimidation and to feel safe and happy at school.

-Visit Student wellbeing - Student behaviour for further information.
+Visit Student wellbeing - Student Behaviour Strategy for further information.